kestra-io/docs/content/blogs/2023-11-21-clever-connect-hr-tech.md

 ---
-title: "CleverConnect: Helping 350 Millions People Find a Fulfilling Job with Kestra by 2030"
+title: "CleverConnect: Using Kestra to Help 350 Million People Find a Fulfilling Job by 2030"
-description: "How an HR tech company use Kestra as the backbone of their platform"
+description: "How the HR company uses Kestra as the backbone of their platform."
 date: 2023-11-21T09:00:00
 category: Solutions
 author: